kyma-project/istio/docs/contributor/adr/0013-support-for-dns-proxying-configuration.md

 4. Otherwise, the request is forwarded upstream following the standard `/etc/resolv.conf` configuration
 5. The proxy can auto-allocate non-routable virtual IPs (VIPs) to distinguish between multiple external TCP services on the same port as long as they do not use a wildcard host in `ServiceEntry`

+Configuration of DNS Proxying behavior by mode:
+  - Sidecar mode: Field enables or disables DNS proxying for sidecar proxy.
+  - Ambient mode : Field doesn't affect any configuration of DNS Proxying for ztunnel proxy.
+      - Rationale: DNS proxying is always enabled in ambient mode (Istio ≥1.25)
+      - Can only be disabled per-workload via `ambient.istio.io/dns-capture=false` annotation
+      - Setting this field does not have any effect and may cause confusion

 ### Scope

 We will add support for configuring DNS proxying cluster-wide through the Istio custom resource for Sidecar mode.
 The implementation includes: